MintMCP

 Why Coding Agent Security Matters

-Without monitoring, organizations have zero visibility into:
+Without monitoring, organizations have limited visibility into:

 • What commands coding agents execute on developer machines